MSN, PMHNP-BC, PhD, PMHNP-B

-Dawn Bounds, MSN, PMHNP-BC is a full-time PhD student at Rush University College of Nursing in Chicago, IL.
-Her research will explore the early developmental determinants of high risk behaviors among African American female youths living in urban environments.
-Based on her clinical and community work, the research will help to unravel complex issues related to the sexual and emotional exploitation of children, cumulative trauma, and their related health behaviors.
+Dawn Bounds, PhD, APRN, PMHNP-BC, earned her PhD in Nursing Science in 2015 from Rush University College of Nursing in Chicago.
+Her dissertation focus was on exploring the early developmental determinants of high-risk behaviors among African American female youth living in urban environments.
+Based on Dr. Bound’s clinical and community work, her research will help to unravel complex issues related to the sexual and emotional exploitation of children, cumulative trauma, and their related health behaviors.
 Her advisors are Wrenetha Julion, MPH, PhD and Kathleen Delaney, PhD, PMHNP-BC, FAAN.

-Her acumen in psychiatric nursing is shared with students at Rush University where she works as a part-time faculty member in the School of Nursing, teaching in the psychiatric mental health nurse practitioner program and practicing with a faculty group that provides mental health services in the Chicago Public Schools.
+Dr. Bounds is currently Assistant Professor at Rush University in Chicago in the College of Nursing and Department of Psychiatry Section of Population Behavioral Health.
 She is the secretary for the Board of Directors of the Illinois Caucus for Adolescent Health, a social justice non-profit organization that focuses on reproductive issues and youths.
-Finally, Ms. Bounds is a Street Yoga instructor, a wife, and a mother.
+Finally, Dr. Bounds is a Street Yoga instructor, a wife, and a mother.

 National Advisory Committee